 To glue the dividers, the double-sided adhesive proved inadequate on such a small surface: after a moment, it peels off.
-So I tried a new solvent-free glue (important for polystyrene and for plastic models health): Pattex 100%.
+So, I tried a new solvent-free glue (important for polystyrene and for plastic models health): Pattex 100%.
 Without having much hindsight at the moment, the gluing seems satisfactory.
-But since the hardening is not instantaneous — count several hours, I had to provide a system to keep the dividers standing during drying: spacing wedges having the exact width of the future cells.
+But since the hardening is not instantaneous — count several hours, I had to provide a system to keep the dividers standing during drying: spacing shims having the exact width of the future cells.

 I proceed as follows:

-When the last series of wedges is placed, blocking the assembly, I place a block of expanded foam over the dividers (to compensate for the divider height unevenness), then a hardboard sheet of dimensions somewhat smaller than the box interior, and finally a 5 to 10 kg weight (a can of ironing water, well closed!) to hold well the whole.
+When the last series of shims is placed, blocking the assembly, I place a block of expanded foam over the dividers (to compensate for the divider height unevenness), then a hardboard sheet of dimensions somewhat smaller than the box interior, and finally a 5 to 10 kg weight (a can of ironing water, well closed!) to hold well the whole.
 I let it dry overnight.